voxel51/fiftyone/docs/source/getting_started/install.rst

 Quickstart
 ----------

-Dive right into FiftyOne by launching Python and running the snippet below, which downloads a :ref:`small dataset <dataset-zoo-quickstart>` and launches the :ref:`FiftyOne App <fiftyone-app>` so you can explore it!
+Dive right into FiftyOne by opening a Python shell and running the snippet below, which downloads a :ref:`small dataset <dataset-zoo-quickstart>` and launches the :ref:`FiftyOne App <fiftyone-app>` so you can explore it!

 .. code-block:: python
     :linenos: